tfilewic/cellar/README.md

 - [X] Use MySQL in production
 - [X] Use a Python scraper to find tasting notes and rating
 - [X] Support listing, updating, and deleting entries
+- [X] Implement CSV import and export functionality
 - [X] Unit test for API endpoints, data validation, and scraper functions
-- [X] Implement CSV import and export functionality
+- [X] Add interactive API documentation using Swagger UI
 - [ ] Provide data visualization for inventory
 - [ ] Add daily MySQL backup script with timestamps and cleanup
 - [ ] Containerize the application (Docker & Docker Compose)